AlternativeFFFF/Alt-F4/submissions/balancer-design/universal_8to8.md

 * Why 3 less belts in the loopback?

 To be honest, I don't fully understand this myself.
 It's an experimentally obtained result, and it has something to do with 3 being the smallest number that doesn't divide 2<sup>N</sup>, which makes 3 open outputs the worst case the loopback has to deal with.
 I can't explain why 1 and 2 don't need full loopback throughput, though.
 If anyone wants to volunteer and help me out with the math here, I'd be more than grateful.

+### Conclusion

+This has been a more or less surface-level look at the world of universal balancing.
+We could have taken a deeper dive, such as exploring the N-3 theorem, but I don't think universal balancers are useful enough to warrant that.
+They're really more of a fidget toy and a neat curiosity than something applicable to real problems.
+I can only think of two potential use cases for a universal balancer, one being loading/unloading trains with variable lengths, and the other being not wanting to scroll through blueprint books of balancers.
+Universal balancers (and really, all balancers) are just too big for not enough benefit, and you should be using priority based belt compressors instead anyway.
+The universal 8-8 balancer is an experiment in what can be done with belts (it's almost as if it's a spiritual successor to the belt adder and memory), and is not intended to be used in any meaningful way.
+If you manage to find a niche for it, please let me know, as I am very curious myself about what this monstrosity can be useful for.
+You're also welcome to try and make the presented designs smaller, if you're an absolute maniac and have way too much free time.